aurimas13/Machine-Learning-Goodness/README.md

 - Found ALL cheasheets ranging from Artificial Intelligence to Data Engineering to Machine Learning to Linux to Mathematics to R to Matlab and many more fields.
 The cheatcode can be found as item **97** [here](#worthy-tools) or accessed directly through [here](https://github.com/yash42828/Data-Science--All-Cheat-Sheet).

-# ChatGPT as a Programming Assistant & Core Code | Day 100
+# ChatGPT as a Programming Assistant | Day 100

 - Came across a wonderful article on how to make ChatGTP be you Python programming assistant by creating a simple data processing script, refactoring your well thought code, extend your code and converting your code to simple web application.
 Alld etails [here](https://www.kdnuggets.com/2023/01/chatgpt-python-programming-assistant.html).